 This time it's about one of my favorite topics, sun screen.
 Yes, it is probably one of the most discussed topics of all.
 And rightly so, in my opinion!
 Especially now that summer is just around the corner, sun cream is getting a real boost in attention.
-There really is hardly any other product, especially in skincare, that is as important as the right protection against UV radiation!
+There really is hardly any other product, especially when it comes to skincare, that is as important as the right protection against UV radiation!

 You may have already found out a lot about this topic yourself, but I would still like to summarize all the important facts here and give you an insight into the current study situation.
 Because there are so many things on the internet etc. that are simply passed on and not questioned.
 As always, my motto is: make yourself an expert and don't believe everything you're told.